sbb-design-systems/design-system-webapp-documentation/documentation/components/datepicker/datepicker-en.md

 * The date selection always has a label.
 * A question mark in the circle – in addition to the label – can be used for detailed explanations.
 A [tooltip](https://digital.sbb.ch/en/webapps/components/tooltip) opens when clicking on this question mark.
 * The date can be entered by hand by clicking in the date field.
-* The point must always be entered by the user with manual entry.
-The element then takes over the correct formatting, i.e. entries like 1.1.18 must be accepted and put into the required format.
-In this case, 1 January 2018 would be selected.
+    * Manual entry allows the following entries, which are automatically formatted correctly by the component (e.g. 1 January 2020):
+        * '010120'
+        * '1.1.20'
+        * '01.01.20'
 * When the calendar icon is clicked on, a calendar layer opens to select the date.
 Clicking outside of the calendar layer closes it again.
 * Individual days or entire date ranges can be deactivated in the calendar layer.
 * The navigation arrows in the calendar layer (month/year) are only shown if a preceding/subsequent date can be selected.
-* The date selected is shown in the format of day of the week, DD.MM.YYYY (e.g. Fri, 04.08.2017).
 * If the focus is on the calendar layer, it can be operated by keyboard as follows:
     * Arrow keys: Changing the marked day.
     * Space key / Enter: Selection of the marked day.
+* The selected date is usually displayed in the format "Weekday, DD.MM.YYYY" (example "Fr, 04.08.2017").
+The display of the weekday is optional.

 ## 4. Variants and statuses